edg198704/BOTTRADER/README.md

 ## Key Features

 *   **Modular & Extensible**: Easily swap out exchange APIs or trading strategies by modifying the configuration.
-*   **Advanced AI Strategy**: Includes a powerful ensemble strategy using LSTM, XGBoost, and other models for sophisticated signal generation.
+*   **Advanced AI Strategy**: Includes a powerful ensemble strategy using XGBoost, RandomForest, and other models for sophisticated signal generation.
 *   **Robust Risk Management**: Features dynamic position sizing, ATR-based stop loss, multiple take-profit levels, and a portfolio-level circuit breaker to protect capital.
 *   **Persistent State**: All trades are logged to an SQLite database using SQLAlchemy, ensuring state is not lost on restart.
 *   **Asynchronous Core**: Built with `asyncio` for efficient, non-blocking I/O, critical for handling real-time market data and API requests.